syncfusion-content/javascript-docs/js/api/ejDiagram.md

 ### connectors.horizontalAlign `enum`
 {:#members:connectors-horizontalalign}

 Sets the horizontal alignment of the connector.
 Applicable, if the parent of the connector is a container.
-See <a href="global.html#horizontalalignment">HorizontalAlignment</a>
+See [Horizontal Alignment](/js/api/global#horizontalalignment)

 #### Default Value